As I approach the festive season as a near 30-year-old, a thought crossed my mind.

 The next stage of life is a newborn which further moves onto a child.
 As the Hatchimal grows, it’s eye colour will change to notify you what it needs.
 Food, water, playtime.
 As the hatchimal grows into a child, interactive games will unlock!

-My last memory of a technology toy was a GigaPet.
+My last memory of tech toys was a GigaPet.
 This was like a Tamagotchi but you could choose a dog or cat.
 Despite being a dog person I chose the cat Gigapet.
 I remember how torturous it was to keep that thing alive.
 The more I left the cat alone- the more it grew.
 Super frustrating!

-All I know is that I am definitely visiting Kmart this weekend and heading straight to the toy section!
+All I know is that I am definitely visiting Kmart this weekend and heading straight to the tech toys section!
 Merry Christmas everyone!